wkeeling/selenium-wire/README.rst

 The ``driver.rewrite_rules`` attribute is used for rewriting request URLs.

-Each rewrite rule should be specified as a 2-tuple or list, the first element containing the pattern to match and the second element the replacement.
+Each rewrite rule should be specified as a 2-tuple or list, the first element containing the URL pattern to match and the second element the replacement.
 One or more rewrite rules can be supplied.

 .. code:: python